-Arriving at a value for your injury case is complex.
+Arriving at a value for your personal injury case is complex.
 Most people don’t sit around thinking about the value of an injury claim until they or a family member get hurt in an accident.
-However, the most important step in determining the value of your injury accident claim is figuring out what your case is worth.
+However, the most crucial step in determining your injury accident claim’s value is figuring out what your case is worth.

 Mental and Emotional Damages in Personal Injury Cases

 But if you’re hurt in an accident, you don’t need a personal injury lawyer to tell you that your injuries extend far beyond physical injuries and damaged property.
 In fact, your emotional and mental injuries can be equally devastating if not even more devastating than your physical injuries.
 Perhaps you live with physical pain.
 Maybe you’re not able to participate in activities that you used to enjoy.
 You might live with anxiety, depression, and flashbacks.

 All of these types of injuries deserve compensation.
 Under Nevada law, you have a right to compensation for these injuries.
 These types of damages have a name: non-economic damages.

 Types of Non-Economic Damages in a Nevada Personal Injury Lawsuit